-The real key is that, without suitable professional advice, you may be able to make or save substantial sums which you otherwise may not have been aware of.
+The real key is that, with suitable professional advice, you may be able to make or save substantial sums which you otherwise may not have been aware of.
 Ask yourself,

 - Am I paying too much rent (or am I charging too little)?

 - Am I paying the right price for that investment property?

 - Am I being paid enough for the land being taken for that new road?

 - Am I making enough returns on my development to make it viable?

 If you are not sure, you may need a valuer.

 A valuer can provide you with property advice that will assist you or your financial advisor determine your investment strategy.
 A valuation is not financial advice, but can assist in the decision making process.

 Provide us with a few key details and we will provide you with a formal quotation by email, fax or even post.
 We can be contacted by phone on 9271 9500, email us, or use the convenient short ‘request for quote’ form available on this site.